Katrixerse/Robot-Hamster/README.md

 # Robot-Hamster
-This is not the source to it this is just used for reporting issues
+This is the source to it please report issues if you find any

 Welcome to the Hamster Documentation page!